jvcortes/AirBnB_clone_v2-1/README.md

 * Do operations on objects (count, compute stats, etc...)
 * Update attributes of an object
 * Destroy an object

+### Functionalities in addition of RESTful API
+* Addition of routes through url
+* Manage information through http
+* Transfer of information via json

 ## Table of Content
 * [Environment](#environment)